wildlifelabs/pytorch-on-jetson/README.md

 I found that while deviceQuery says it has 12.2 drivers and 11.4 runtime, when PyTorch goes to use CUDA, it's 12.2 all the way.
 Don't panic.

 ## Step 3
-update the Python 3 version using the embedded Conda environment by running `conda install python=3.13`
+* run `install_python.sh` to update the Python 3 version using Miniconda environment by running.
+* complete installation and restart your shell (or reboot)

 ## Step 4
-run `install_dependencies.sh` which adds all the required libraries to build PyTorch 2.7 that the Jetson can support.
+* run `install_dependencies.sh` which adds all the required libraries to build PyTorch 2.7 that the Jetson can support.
+* complete installation and reboot

 ## Step 5
 run `checkout_pytorch.sh` to check out PyTorch and TorchVision code and all submodules